 Are Rainbow Mountain Tours in Peru Reopened After Covid?

 It was impossible to see this coming.
 Who knew that the Rainbow Mountain (Vinicunca Pass) in Peru would become one of most popular destinations in the country?
-A day trip to see the colors of the Rainbow Mountain migrated like a herd of llamas onto the bucket list that includes the most noteworthy destinations on the planet, and generated yet another tentacle of revenue for Peru, especially the indigenous communities nearby.
+A day trip to see the colors of the Rainbow Mountain migrated like a herd of llamas onto the bucket list of thousands of savvy travelers.
+And Rainbow Mountain has joined the esteemed "club" that includes the most noteworthy destinations on the planet.
+Happily,for Peruvians recovering from the biggest economic slump in recent history, day trips to Rainbow Mountain are responsible for producing yet another tentacle of revenue, especially the indigenous communities nearby.

-It's safe to say that Rainbow Mountain tours have reached a peak in popularity among the most prominent alternative hikes in Peru, including Salkantay Trek, Lares Valley Hike, Quarry Hike, and Choquequirao Trek, all of whom attract a slew of active, nature-loving travelers on their way to Machu Picchu.
+It's safe to say that day trips to the popular Rainbow Mountain are operational.
+But what is the status of other prominent alternative hikes in Peru, including Salkantay Trek, Lares Valley Hike, Quarry Hike, and Choquequirao Trek, all of whom attract a slew of active, nature-loving travelers on their way to Machu Picchu?
+Here's a link to see the list of hikes in Peru that are reopen after covid.
 But how has Rainbow Mountain been affected by the changes in the travel industry caused by the covid pandemic?
 According to Vidal, my busness partner in Cusco, there are two layers to understanding this situation.
 Of course it's never easy.

 Indigenous Communities Rely on Income from Travelers Going to Rainbow Mountain.